This Mom's Texts To Her Daughter Are The Purest Things You'll Read Today

-If you haven't spoken to your mom in a while, this mother-daughter duo will inspire you to pick up the phone.
+If you haven't spoken to your mum in a while, this mother-daughter duo will inspire you to pick up the phone.

 Every day, Delaney Keefe sends strange text messages to her mother, ranging from random memes to photos of trees.
 And every day, her mother responds with something adorably kind and wholesome.